nicolepenner/SoftwareSecurityFinalProject/README.md

 # What resources, tools, or coding practices did you employ that you might find helpful in future assignments or tasks?

+  I will continue to use checksum verification, Maven dependency checks, and security certificate creation.
+I will definitly use all of these tools in the future for projects - even those that are not specifically concerned with security.

 # Employers sometimes ask for examples of work that you have successfully completed to demonstrate your skills, knowledge, and experience.
 What from this particular assignment might you want to showcase to a future employer?